picada/haikov/documentation/implementation_document.md

 Responsible for reading and preprocessing the input text to a form, where it can be saved to a trie.
 Uses `nltk.tokenize` for tokenization.

 **HaikuGenerator**
 The main class responsible for haiku generation and validation.
-(Note: might still split this class up so, that the validation logic is in a separate class)

 ###